TytoLogy/NICal/README.txt

-Use HeadphoneCal program to obtain magnitude and phase response (as function of frequency) of, typically, loudspeakers.
+The NICal Matlab program is used to obtain magnitude and phase response (as function of frequency) of, typically, loudspeakers.
+It should also be able to calibrate earphones using in situ microphones, but this has not been tested.
+It is a relative of the HeadphoneCal program, also part of the TytoLogy project.

-Typically, a *_frdata.mat file is needed from the MicrophoneCal program, although an "assumed" flat microphone may also be used.
-In the latter case, a conversion factor to convert from Volts to Pascal will be needed if the calibration data will be used to generate pre-calibrated stimuli.
+It was written to use the NI-DAQ boards with the Matlab Data Acquisition Toolbox.
+Other hardware could be used, but appropriate changes to the input/output functions and setup would be necessary.